doribd/newsCollector/ROADMAP.md

 ### Version 1.1

 - **Advanced Summarization**: Improve the summarization algorithm to provide more concise and accurate summaries.
-- **Multi-language Support**: Enable support for fetching and summarizing news in multiple languages.
+- **Multi-Cloud Support**: Enable support for fetching and summarizing news from Azure and GCP.
 - **GUI Application**: Develop a simple graphical user interface for users who prefer not to use the command line.

 ## Contributing to the Roadmap